Hybris Marketing: How to Get Permissions and Subscriptions into the System. Part 1: Forms

 During campaign execution it is important to know the Marketing Permissions or Subscriptions for the contacts to be addressed.
 In this series of articles, we describe ways to make these kinds of information available in Hybris Marketing.
 Contacts can then be checked for the Permissions and Subscriptions they have granted.

-During the creation of a Landing Page in Hybris Marketing, you can integrate checkboxes for Opt-ins, Opt-outs, and Newsletter Subscriptions.
+During the creation of a Form in Hybris Marketing, you can integrate checkboxes for Opt-ins, Opt-outs, and Newsletter Subscriptions.

-Further information about Landing Page Design you will find here.
+Further information about Form Design you will find here.

 The most important thing in the design tab is to choose the Data Mapping type which can be either “Subscription” or “Submission”.
 A Subscription can be a Newsletter Subscription, but also the registration for an event.
 In a Submission, the contact can allow or refuse being contacted via a certain communication medium.

-Imagine a marketing expert working for an online cat food store is setting up a Landing Page with the following Permission and Subscription checkboxes:
+Imagine a marketing expert working for an online cat food store is setting up a Form with the following Permission and Subscription checkboxes:

 According to their intent, the first two rows are mapped as Permissions, the lower two rows as Subscriptions.